ale-cci/coffee/README.md

 #### Documentation
-waiting for a better way to host it, [here](./docs) you could find the documentation for this language.
+Waiting for a better way to host it, [here](./docs) you could find the documentation for this language.

-If you find something not easy to understand, please let me know or open an issue, i would really appreciate it.
+If you find something hard to understand, please let me know or open an issue on github.
+I would really appreciate it.

 ### Scope of this project:
 I've pretty high standards, and i'm still too new on the field to know if all of these are doable, but there they are:

-- self hosting language
+- self hosted language

 - clojure support